andrew-scorchsoft/scorchsoft-quick-whisper/README.md

 You can find more information about Quick Whisper here:
 [Scorchsoft Quick Whisper - Free Speech-to-Copy-Edited-Text AI App for Desktop](https://www.scorchsoft.com/blog/speech-to-copyedited-text-app/)

-QuickWhisper is a user-friendly, voice-to-text transcription app that leverages OpenAI's Whisper model for accurate audio transcription.
-With QuickWhisper, users can start recording their voice, automatically transcribe it to text, copy it to the clipboard, and optionally paste it into other applications.
-Additionally, the transcription text can be processed through OpenAI ChatGPT for a polished, copy-edited output.
+QuickWhisper is a user-friendly, voice-to-text transcription app that uses OpenAI's speech models.
+Record your voice, transcribe it to text, copy it to the clipboard, and optionally paste it into other applications.
+The transcription can also be run through an AI copy-editor for a polished result.

 ## Cross-Platform Support